SvarDOS/edrdos/README.md

 ### Building single-file kernel
-You may build the single-file version of the kernel and the command interpreter by calling calling the OpenWatcom wmake utility via `wmake SINGLEFILE=1` from the project root directory.
+You may build the single-file version of the kernel and the command interpreter by calling the OpenWatcom wmake utility via `wmake SINGLEFILE=1` from the project root directory.
 The kernel file is named _KERNEL.SYS_, and the command interpreter is named _COMMAND.COM_.
 Both files are placed under the _bin_ directory.